ar-nelson/osmosis-js/README.md

 #### `config`

-The configuration options for this Osmosis instance, which are a combination of the options set in the `new Osmosis` constructor and these additional options that are saved to the persistence file:
+The configuration options for this Osmosis instance, which are a combination of some options set in the `new Osmosis` constructor and these additional options that are saved to the `SaveState`'s file:

 - `peerId`
+- `publicKey`
-- `groupId`
+- `privateKey`

 #### `failures`